Typothetical/typothetical.github.io/finals-map-callouts/README.md

 ## Features

 - **Three quiz modes**
   - **Locate** — Shown a location name; click the correct region on the map.
-Wrong click marks the target red and re-queues it.
+Wrong click marks the correct target red.
 Press **Pass** to skip and try again later.
+You can replay from only your wrong answers at the end.
   - **Multiple Choice** — An overlay is highlighted; pick the correct name from four unique options.
 Wrong answers offer "Try Again" (no answer revealed) or "Reveal".
   - **Type-in** — An overlay is highlighted; type the exact name.
 Comparison is case-insensitive and ignores punctuation.